rdpanek/elasticsearch-backend-listener/README.md

 ![Smartmeter](https://raw.githubusercontent.com/test-stack/smartmeter/develop/docs/elasticSearchBackendListener.png)

-- `elasticsearchCluster` is target instance of Elasticsearch
+- `elasticsearchCluster` ip and port any your node
+- `clusterName` your cluster name
-- `indexName` and `sampleType` only for experts
+- `indexName` and `sampleType` set yout index pattern
 - `runId` is ID of unique run
 - `release`, `testPlanName` and `flag` is a searchable labels
 - `verbose` options `always|ifError|never` logs of requests and response